• Skip to primary navigation

 Another handy idea is to wrap the fudge in sealed, decorated bags and give as gifts at Christmas.

-If you love fudge (hey, me too!), then you might like to try one of the following ideas or check out all of my fudge recipes:
+If you love fudge or getting your bake on with sweet food (hey, me too!), then you might like to try one of the following ideas or check out all of my fudge recipes:

 • Candy Cane Fudge